mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ### NOTES
 Total Time: **~180 Mins** &nbsp;Ride: **60 km** &nbsp;Run: **5.4 km**

-This morning, I played bike mechanic; the challenge being to get the 11x30 cassette to work.
-I simply added a link from to the chain and everything worked!
+This morning, I played bike mechanic; the challenge getting the 11x30 cassette installed.
+The solution was adding a link from to the chain.
 <!---->
 Looking at the workouts after the fact, I went up _Observatory Hill_ <small>(full)</small> twice instead of 3 times and was home from the ride ~20 minutes early.
 On the run, I was feeling good and went ~10 minutes longer.
 Probably a wash but I did fuel well.